-Criteria Indicators / Guidance 5.1 The unit of certification deals fairly and 5.1.1 Current and previous period prices paid for FFB are publicly available and accessible by smallholders. transparently with smallholders and other local 5.1.2 (C) Evidence is available that the unit of certification regularly explains the FFB pricing to smallholders. businesses.
+Criteria Indicators / Guidance 5.1 The unit of 5.1.1 Current and previous period prices paid for FFB are publicly available certification deals and accessible by smallholders. fairly and transparently with 5.1.2 (C) Evidence is available that the unit of certification regularly explains smallholders and the FFB pricing to smallholders. other local businesses.
 5.1.3 (C) Fair pricing, including premium pricing, when applicable, is agreed with smallholders in the supply base and documented.
 5.1.4 (C) Evidence is available that all parties, including women and independent representative organisations assisting smallholders where requested, are involved in decision-making processes and understand the contracts.
 These include those involving finance, loans/credits, and repayments through FFB price reductions for replanting and or other support mechanisms where applicable.
 5.1.5 Contracts are fair, legal and transparent and have an agreed timeframe.
 5.1.6 (C) Agreed payments are made in a timely manner and receipts specifying price, weight, deductions and amount paid are given.
 5.1.7 Weighing equipment is verified by an independent third party on a regular basis (this can be government).
-5.1.8 The unit of certification supports Independent Smallholders with certification, where applicable, ensuring mutual agreements between the unit of certification and the smallholders on who runs the internal control system (ICS), who holds the certificates, and who holds and sells the certified material.
+E 1.9 The unit of cortification supports Indopendent Smallholders with 5.1.8 The unit of certification supports Independent Smallholders with certification, where applicable, ensuring mutual agreements between the unit of certification and the smallholders on who runs the internal control system (ICS), who holds the certificates, and who holds and sells the certified material.
 5.1.9 (C) The unit of certification has a grievance mechanism for smallholders and all grievances raised are dealt with in a timely manner.
-Guidance for the JE: The JE is responsible for assessing and documenting compliance at the level of Group managers and Individual Producers.
+Guidance for the JE: The IE is responsible for accessing and documenting compliance at the lovel The JE is responsible for assessing and documenting compliance at the level of Group managers and Individual Producers. or Group managers and individual rioducers.
+I

-Indicators / Guidance Criteria 5.2 The Unit of 5.2.1 The unit of certification consults with interested smallholders certification (irrespective of type) including women or other partners in their supply base supports improved to assess their needs for support to improve their livelihoods and their interest in RSPO certification. livelihoods of smallholders.
+Criteria Indicators / Guidance certification supports improved livelihoods of 5.2.1 The unit of certification consults with interested smallholders (irrespective of type) including women or other partners in their supply base to assess their needs for support to improve their livelihoods and their interest in RSPO certification. smallholders.
 5.2.2 The unit of certification develops and implements livelihood improvement programmes, including at least capacity building to enhance productivity, quality, organisational and managerial competencies, and specific elements of RSPO certification (including the RSPO Standard for Independent Smallholder).
 PROCEDURAL NOTE: The RSPO is currently developing a separate standard for Independent Smallholders.
 5.2.3 Where applicable, the unit of certification provides support to smallholders to promote legality of FFB production.
 5.2.4 (C) Evidence exists that the unit of certification trains Scheme Smallholders on pesticide handling.
 5.2.5 The unit of certification regularly reviews and publicly reports on the progress of the smallholder support programme.
 5.2.5 The unit of certification regularly reviews and publicly reports on the progress of the smallholder support programme.
 Guidance for the JE: The JE is responsible for assessing and documenting compliance at the level of Group managers and Individual Producers.